-Sustainable investment Does this financial product have a sustainable investment objective? means an investment in an economic activity that ☐ Yes contributes to an environmental or social It will make a minimum of sustainable It promotes Environmental/Social (E/S) objective, provided that the $\boxtimes$ investments with an environmental characteristics and while it does not have investment does not significantly harm any objective: \\\\\%\ as its objective a sustainable investment, it environmental or social will have a minimum proportion of 10% of objective and that the sustainable investments investee companies follow $\ \square$ in economic activities that qualify as good governance environmentally sustainable under the EU practices. ☐ with an environmental objective in Taxonomy economic activities that qualify as environmentally sustainable under the EU The EU Taxonomy is a Taxonomy ☐ in economic activities that do not qualify classification system laid as environmentally sustainable under the down in Regulation (EU) EU Taxonomy 2020/852 establishing a list of environmentally economic activities that do not qualify as sustainable economic environmentally sustainable under the EU activities.
-That Taxonomy Regulation does not lay down a list of socially sustainable economic ☐ with a social objective activities.
-Sustainable investments with an environmental objective might be aligned with the It will make a minimum of sustainable $\Box$ It promotes E/S characteristics, but will not Taxonomy or not. investments with a social objective: make any sustainable investments [insert %]\ indicators measure how the environmental or social characteristics promoted by the financial product are attained.
-The Sub-Fund promotes climate change mitigation through alignment with the Paris Agreement objective.
+Environmental and/or social characteristics Sustainable investment Does this financial product have a sustainable investment objective? means an investment in an economic activity that □ Yes 🖂 No contributes to an environmental or social It will make a minimum of sustainable It promotes Environmental/Social (E/S) objective, provided that the \boxtimes investment does not investments with an environmental characteristics and while it does not have objective: % significantly harm any as its objective a sustainable investment, it environmental or social will have a minimum proportion of 10% of objective and that the sustainable investments investee companies follow □ in economic activities that qualify as good governance environmentally sustainable under the EU practices. □ with an environmental objective in Taxonomy economic activities that qualify as environmentally sustainable under the EU The EU Taxonomy is a Taxonomy in economic activities that do not qualify classification system laid as environmentally sustainable under the down in Regulation (EU) EU Taxonomy 2020/852 establishing a i with an environmental objective in list of environmentally economic activities that do not qualify as sustainable economic environmentally sustainable under the EU activities.
+That Taxonomy Regulation does not lay down a list of socially sustainable economic □ with a social objective activities.
+Sustainable investments with an environmental objective might be aligned with the It will make a minimum of sustainable It promotes E/S characteristics, but will not Taxonomy or not. investments with a social objective: make any sustainable investments [insert %]